marc-verreault/systemlab-design/documentation_source/syslab_documents/UnderstandingSimulationSettings.rst

 `baud rate <https://www.electronicdesign.com/communications/what-s-difference-between-bit-rate-and-baud-rate>`_).

-The **Symbol rate** is defined separately from the **Sample rate** but as a general rule, when running communications models, it’s recommended to maintain a **Sample rate** that is twice or greater than that of the **Symbol rate**.
+The **Symbol rate** is defined separately from the **Sample rate** but as a general rule, when running communication models, it’s recommended to maintain a **Sample rate** that is twice or greater than that of the **Symbol rate**.

   .. figure:: Simulation_Settings_1.png